Monday, February 21, 2022

 Large gossans that cover several acres may be situated over giant sulfide-enriched veins or massive sulfide deposits.
 These may contain gold and/or valuable base metals (copper, zinc, lead, etc).
 One very large gossan in the Hartville uplift in eastern Wyoming is so distinct that I ended up naming it “Gossan Hill”—it overlies a massive sulfide deposit.
 One of the better places to look for specimen-grade gold samples is within gossans containing boxworks.
 Boxworks is a distinct vuggy and rusty rock.

-This specimen of boxworks exhibits pore spaces formed where sulfide minerals
+This specimen of boxworks exhibits pore spaces formed where sulfide minerals were removed by oxidation.
+The sulfides

-carried down dip.
-At Bradley Peak in the Seminoe Mountains, I found nearly a
+the Seminoe Mountains, I found nearly a

 dozen of these samples and started a gold rush in 1981.
 Even this area